Title

 5. The audit report revealed gaps in several areas including enforcement of contract terms, validation of invoices, and communication of expectations to staff and grantees.

-6. The report noted that the department runs its own procurement processes to award these funds, resulting in contracts known as community grants.
+6. The report noted that the department runs its own procurement processes to award those moneys, resulting in contracts known as community grants.
 Unlike other contracts, community grants are outside the scope of King County's central procurement group, limiting independent oversight.
-In this environment, the department of community and human services faces a higher risk of fraud, waste, and abuse as it allocates public funds.
+In this environment, the department of community and human services faces a higher risk of fraud, waste, and abuse as it allocates public moneys.

-8. Ten recommendations were mentioned in the county auditor's report that highlight where improvements can b...
+7. Ten recommendations were mentioned in the county auditor's report that highlight where improvements can be made and how they should be addressed.

 Click here for full text